-Displays the information contained in the file's section headers, if it has any.
+Displays the information contained in the file's segment headers, if it has any.

--g --section-groups Displays the information contained in the file's section groups, if it has any. -t --section-details Displays the detailed section information.
-Implies '-S'. -s --symbols Displays the entries in symbol table section of the file, if it has one. --syms -e --headers Display all the headers in the file.
-Equivalent to '-h -l -S'. -n Displays the contents of the NOTE segments and/or sections, if any. --notes Displays the contents of the file's relocation section, if it has one. --relocs -11 Displays the contents of the file's unwind section, if it has one.
-Only the unwind --unwind sections for IA64 ELF files are currently supported. -d --dynamic Displays the contents of the file's dynamic section, if it has one. -V--version-info Displays the contents of the version sections in the file, it they exist. -A--arch-specific Displays architecture-specific information in the file, if there is any. -D
+-S section S section -headers Displays the information contained in the file's section headers, if it has any. -g section -groups Displays the information contained in the file's section groups, if it has any. -t section -details Displays the detailed section information.
+Implies '-S'. -s symbols syms Displays the entries in symbol table section of the file, if it has one. -e headers Display all the headers in the file.
+Equivalent to '-h -l -S'. -n notes Displays the contents of the NOTE segments and/or sections, if any. -r relocs Displays the contents of the file's relocation section, if it has one. -u unwind Displays the contents of the file's unwind section, if it has one.
+Only the unwind sections for IA64 ELF files are currently supported. -d dynamic Displays the contents of the file's dynamic section, if it has one. -V version -A arch-sp Displays the contents of the version sections in the file, it they exist. -D Displays architecture-specific information in the file, if there is any. use-dyn amic When displaying symbols, this option makes readelf use the symbol table in the file's dynamic section, rather than the one in the symbols section. -x <numbei hex-dum</numbei r or name> p= <number name="" or=""> Displays the contents of the indicated section as a hexadecimal dump.
+A number identifies a particular section by index in the section table; any other string identifies all sections with that name in the object file.</number>